apatil/journalfields/README.md

 # * Arguments after '--' are passed to journalfields (the selected fields)

 # This should probably be represented are an absolute path, so that you
-# can call thiis with sudo
+# can call this script with sudo
 JOURNALFIELDS=journalfields

 JOURNALCTL_ARGS=( )